holgern/beem/docs/index.rst

 solution.
 In case of Steem, it comes with decentralized publishing of content.

-The Steem library has been designed to allow developers to easily access its routines and make use of the network without dealing with all the related blockchain technology and cryptography.
+The beem library has been designed to allow developers to easily access its routines and make use of the network without dealing with all the related blockchain technology and cryptography.
 This library can be used to do anything that is allowed according to the Steem